 On this program, students typically visit the following sites:

-*All Itineraries are subject to change due to instructor or
+*All itineraries are subject to change due to logistical

 Jerusalem Off-Campus Housing